AlirezaAbdiyan/Dorji-DRF702x/README.md

 # Dorji

-Can create object with En and Set pin or whit Set pin only
+Can create object with En and Set pin or with Set pin only

 DRF7020Dx(int DRF_EN_Pin,int DRF_SET_Pin);